Semm6/Whitelabel-webshop/PORTFOLIO.md

 ### 3. GitHub flow

-In these and the upcoming project i will be using what's called the GitHub flow.
-This means that i am working with a branche-based workflow.
-This also works very good when your building a project with a group of developers.
-Below i made a small step by step guide on how the GitHub flow works.
+In these and the upcoming project I will be using what's called the GitHub flow.
+This means that i am working with a branch-based workflow.
+This also works very good when you're building a project with a group of developers.
+Below I made a small step by step guide on how the GitHub flow works.

 1. Create a branche
 2. Make changes